• Skip to main content

 • It can’t be judged that the change in one variable is directly proportional or inversely proportional to the other variable.

-• An example of a weak/no correlation would be – An increase in fuel prices leads to lesser people adopting pets.
+• An example of a weak/no correlation would be that an increase in fuel prices leads to fewer people adopting pets.

 The Pearson correlation coefficient can be determined by collecting data on two variables of interest through a survey.
 You can use this to learn whether the correlation between the two variables is positive or negative and how strong it is.